MobilityData/gbfs/README.md

 The data in the specification contained in this document is intended for consumption by clients intending to provide real-time (or semi-real-time) transit advice and is designed as such.
 ## Get Involved
 GBFS is an open source project developed under a consensus-based governance model.
 Contributors come from across the shared mobility industry, public sector, civic technology and elsewhere.
 Comments or questions can be addressed to the community by [opening an issue](https://github.com/NABSA/gbfs/issues).
-Proposals for changes or additions to the specification can be made through [pull requests](https://github.com/NABSA/gbfs/pulls).
+Proposals for changes or additions to the specification can be made through [pull requests](https://github.com/NABSA/gbfs/pulls). <br /><br/>
 Questions can also be addressed to the community via the [public GBFS Slack channel](https://bit.ly/mobilitydata-slack) or to the shared mobility staff at MobilityData: [sharedmobility@mobilitydata.org](mailto:sharedmobility@mobilitydata.org)

+### Project Roadmap
+MobiltyData has compiled a [project roadmap](https://github.com/NABSA/gbfs/wiki/Project-Roadmap) with a list of major features, changes and other work coming up in the near future.

 ## Current Version *(Recommended)*
 |   Version | Type  | Release Date |  Status | JSON Schema | Release Notes |